velexi-research/VLXI-Cookiecutter-DVC-Dataset/README.md

-5. Rename all of the template files with the `template` suffix removed (overwrite the original `README.md` and `LICENSE` files) and replace all template parameters with package-appropriate values.
+5. Rename all of the template files with the `template` suffix removed (overwrite the original `README.md` and `LICENSE` files) and replace all template parameters with dataset-appropriate values.

 ------------------------------------------------------------------------------